Enjoying our puzzle hints?

 LEAP

-Why it's tricky: can refer to a physical action or a sudden change
+Why it's tricky: can refer to a physical action or a time of year

 COIL